mmbman/Katagiri/1979-07-25-Diamond-Sutra-Provisional-Being.md

 That’s why it says, “If, [Subhuti](glossary#subhuti), these [Bodhisattvas](glossary#bodhisattva) should have perception of either a [dharma](glossary#dharma), or a no-dharma, they would thereby seize on the self, on the being, on the soul, on the person.
 And why?
 Because a bodhisattva shouldn’t seize on either a dharma or a no-dharma.
 Therefore this saying has been taught by the [Tathāgata](glossary#tathāgata) with the hidden meaning: ‘By those who know the discourse on dharma as like unto a raft, dharmas should be forsaken, still more so no-dharmas.’”

 The simile of the raft occurs in Buddhist scriptures.
 If you have crossed the river with your raft, you cannot carry it with your back.
 You should leave it there, if you reach the other shore.
 So that means, no perception of the subject, no perception of the object.

 That means, if you study at school in order to get a masters degree or Ph.D. – get a degree!
 Study hard, get a degree.
 But it is not a final stage you have to stay with.
 You have to leave Ph.D. for the other shore.
 Then, without anything, you should share your life with all sentient beings.
 If you stay with the Ph.D. – well, you cannot be stupid; that’s not sharing your life with the poor people, with the [suffering](glossary#suffering) people.
-Because you are always proud of yourself too much: “I am doctor.”
-You are not doctor.
-“I am doctor.
-Student, I am teacher.
+Because you are always proud of yourself too much: “I am a doctor.”
+You are not a doctor.
+“Student, I am a teacher.
 First, [bow](glossary#bowing).
 Then, what do you want?
 I want to teach you.
 Give me money.” *[He laughs.]*

 That [makes it] pretty hard to communicate with each other, so – forget it.
 If you get the Ph.D., it doesn’t escape from you, it’s always with you.
-So: forget it.
+So, forget it.
 All you have to do is forget it, and share your life with all sentient beings.

 Do you have questions?

 Do you understand provisional being?

-*[A few quiet chuckles.]*
+*[There are a few quiet chuckles.]*

 ##### 56:18